“Live From Downtown”

 Preview a PDF page of the script that contains the scene above by clicking here:seasons_beatings_sample_02

-A few more come by, each one getting Wally more and more depressed, until the last fellow, the Indignant Man, begins to rant that the traditions of Christmas are anti-Christian and that one should not celebrate a pagan holiday, and finally takes out his anger on Wally by snacking him with his umbrella.
+A few more come by, each one getting Wally more and more depressed, until the last fellow, the Indignant Man, begins to rant that the traditions of Christmas are anti-Christian and that one should not celebrate a pagan holiday, and finally takes out his anger on Wally by smacking him with his umbrella.

 Wally gives up, dropping the microphone while on the air and breaking down.
 A sympathetic passer-by sees his condition and stops to help, and after being asked what is wrong, Wally goes into a hilarious high-speed recap of each person that came by.
-After calming him down, the person reminds him of the real meaning of the season, and the only way one can have true joy, which is by accepting the Gift that came into the world.
+After calming him down, the person reminds him of the real meaning of the season and the only way one can have true joy, which is by accepting the Gift that came into the world.
 This encourages Wally, and the person invites him for a cup of hot chocolate so that they can talk about it further.
 Wally wraps things up with a hopeful statement before signing off the air and accompanying the new friend as they walk off talking.

 Preview the sound effects and musical background provided on the soundtrack by clicking on the player below.

-Unlike a lot of your testimonials my husband and I are a entity that has a Christmas party for couples each year in our home.
+Unlike a lot of your testimonials my husband and I are an entity that has a Christmas party for couples each year in our home.
 This year we did the skit “Live From Downtown.”
-We had 54 at our home which I know are not a lot, but what a wonderful time of fellowship and part of it was your skit that you provided.
+We had 54 at our home which I know is not a lot, but what a wonderful time of fellowship, and part of it was your skit that you provided.
 Thank you so much.
 What a wonderful gift that you have.
 The skits are clean and fun.
 We laughed so hard!
 This is the third skit of yours that we have done over the past 4 years.
 And your soundtracks are a wonderful addition.
 I look forward to next year when we celebrate our 25th year in doing this ministry for our church.
 I hope that your skits are a part of that.
 Thank you again for everything.

 The youth at my church recently performed the skit, “Seasons Beatings” Live From Downtown” on Sunday, December 18.
 They enjoyed acting it out.
 The congregation also enjoyed the skit.
-Thank you for allowing the Lord to use you to use humor to get the message of Christ across in a way that is very receptive by so many different people.
+Thank you for allowing the Lord to use you to use humor to get the message of Christ across in a way that is very receptive to so many different people.
 I will be checking out other skits to incorporate into our youth program at my church.
-Also, I received the CD in a VERY timely manner, and wanted to thank you for that.
+Also, I received the CD in a VERY timely manner and wanted to thank you for that.